Leaderboard

 3 points

-10. This isn’t just a branding change for the newscasts on the CW/myNet stations; this is a completely different newscast.
+This isn’t just a branding change for the newscasts on the CW/myNet stations; this is a completely different newscast.
 It looks a lot like Sinclair’s News Central experiment in the 2000s, as it combines national content with local inserts.
 I wouldn’t call it a true local newscast.
 It’s more of a way for CBS to collect ad revenue with minimal effort/expense on their non-competitive, non-CBS stations.
-I suppose it’s better than no news at all.
+I suppose it’s better than no news at all.2 points

 2 points